keithamus/hashmark/README.md

 >
 ```

-It is useful to use globs—meaning you can read in many files and it will output
+It is useful to use globs — meaning you can read in many files and it will output
 hashed versions of each:

 ```bash